karlronsaria/PsQuickform/readme.md

 ![2022_03_10_020921](/res/2022_03_10_020921.png)

+##### Field

-- Field: A string value, represented by a Label and TextBox.
+A string value, represented by a Label and TextBox.
 When procuring parameters from a PowerShell cmdlet or function, strings and most other types default to being handled using Fields.

 JSON Ex:
 ```json